Contents

 Our Role as Data Processor

 When schools use the School Governance Assurance Framework, the school (or its governing board) is the Data Controller of governance-related data entered into the platform.
-The School Governance Assurance Framework acts as a Data Processor on behalf of the school across all 8 platform tools: Board Assurance Audit, Website Check, Website Assurance, Board Intelligence Report, Meeting Agendas, School Progress Assurance, Statutory Assurance, and Headteacher Report.
+The School Governance Assurance Framework acts as a Data Processor on behalf of the school across all 15 platform tools: Quality Standard, Website Check, AI Readiness Audit, Faith Inspection Readiness, School Data Check, Website Compliance, Board Intelligence Report, Meeting Agendas, School Improvement, Statutory & Core, Headteacher Report, CES Assurance, SIAMS Assurance, Trust Dashboard, and Agenda Builder.

 Data Processing Agreement